 A cat’s eyesight can help it see inside and out.
 Unfortunately, this leaves the eyes vulnerable to injury and other diseases that can affect and impair vision.
 Blindness and vision loss aren’t restricted to old age but can result from various health issues.
 These are the most common:

-A cataract is an increase in the opacity of the eye’s lens, which causes it to develop cloudy patches that impairs vision.
-When a cat develops a cataract, the lens starts to become cloudy or opaque and prevents light from properly reaching the retina.
+A cataract increases the opacity of the eye’s lens, which causes it to develop cloudy patches that impairs vision.
+When a cat develops a cataract, the lens becomes cloudy or opaque and prevents light from properly reaching the retina.
 Severe cataracts can cause significant eyesight loss in cats.

 Feline cataracts are commonly caused by eye trauma, viral infection, or poor nutrition.
 Cats with cataracts may develop a reluctance to climb stairs or jump onto high surfaces.
 They may suddenly become clumsy and bump into things that appear right in front of their eyes.

-Eye drops might help the situation.
+Eye drops may help the situation.
 But in cases where cataracts cause a significant problem, surgery to remove them may be required.
-This is only viable is the animal is healthy enough to survive sedation.
+This is only viable if the animal is healthy enough to survive sedation.
 Or, if there’s an underlying cause, treating that first may lessen the impact of the cataract.